 Pilot and navigate the flight of fixed-wing, multi-engine aircraft, usually on scheduled air carrier routes, for the transport of passengers and cargo.
 Requires Federal Air Transport certificate and rating for specific aircraft type used.
 Includes regional, National, and international airline pilots and flight instructors of airline pilots.

 Employment and Job Openings

-Alaska’s employment growth is moderate with very high employment opportunities.
-Read more.
+Job Outlook for Alaska: Alaska’s employment growth is low with very high employment opportunities.